NTech-Lab/docs/docs/licensing.rst

 Licensing
 ------------------

 You receive a license file from your NTechLab manager along with the FindFace Enterprise Server SDK distributable packages.
-If you opt for on-premise licensing, you will be also sent a Guardant USB dongle.
+If you opt for on-premise licensing, we will also send you a Guardant USB dongle.
 The licensing scheme for FindFace Enterprise Server SDK is shown on the diagram below.

 .. image:: https://gcc-elb-public-prod.gliffy.net/embed/image/8a534e69c2f181422ef0c298f11b1fcb.png